conan-io/docs/reference/configuration_files/global_conf.rst

             self.conf_info.define("tools.android:ndk_path", os.path.join(self.package_folder, "ndk"))

-Note that this only propagates from the immediate, direct ``tool_requires`` of a recipe.
+Note that this only propagates from the immediate, direct ``build_requires`` of a recipe.